StaticReebok/Roost/README.md

 **Roost** is a roommate-matching platform that reframes co-housing as a **financial strategy**, not just a social one.

 Solution to the problem:
-- Shows real, local cost breakdowns gathered from the Craiglist API for house/rent and the CMHC 2025 Rental Market Report for Victoria
+- Shows cost breakdowns for house/rent based on the CMHC 2025 Rental Market Report for Victoria
 - Quantifies monthly savings in a detailed way (ex: shows how much you would save monthly with this roommate accounting for generally hidden costs such as commuting and utilities)
 - Demonstrates how co-housing accelerates progress toward ownership
--
 ---

 ## 🛠️ How It Works